PuppeJr/cuca-sagrada/README.md

 * To add a product to the shopping cart, click on the "Add to cart" button on the product page.
 * To view the shopping cart, click on the "Cart" link in the navigation bar.
 * To send a custom WhatsApp message with the list of products and total value, click on the "Custom WhatsApp Message" button in the footer.
-# Contributors
-Cuca Sagrada was built by @PuppeJr.

 # License
 This project is licensed under the MIT License.

-# Cuca Sagrada - Aplicativo Web de comércio eletrônico
+# Aplicativo Web de comércio eletrônico
-Cuca Sagrada é um aplicativo web simples de e-commerce desenvolvido com React que permite aos usuários navegar e comprar produtos e enviar mensagens do Whatsapp com o pedido.
+é um aplicativo web simples de e-commerce desenvolvido com React que permite aos usuários navegar e comprar produtos e enviar mensagens do Whatsapp com o pedido.

 ## Características!